felipejoribeiro/this-person-docs/fleeting/1747781922-cursor-editor-configuration.md

 # cursor-editor-configuration

 Here we will see how to configure the cursor editor for a great development experience.
-In addition to that we will se configurations to improve neovim integration with AI based workflows.
+We will check integrations with MCP, how to add rules for automatic self improvement, how to configure docs, and we will discuss a few tips concerning prompts and the context window.

 ## MCP integration